This Hidden Vintage Shop Has Gramophones, Grandpa Clocks & Telescopes!

 While we were there, we happened to bump into two aunties who made a trek from Paschim Vihar to buy gifts and home decor, because, in their words, “It’s all so unique and vintage.”
 Pocket watches, armour, radios, leather-bound binoculars, mini airplane-shaped clocks, globes, lanterns, clunky table fans and surprising odds and ends lie stuffed in this space.

-With all of this literally spilling off the shelves, we were charmed and overwhelmed in equal measures.
-Add to this the working gramophone that started playing leke pehla pehla pyaar right on cue and we were convinced that just one visit won’t be enough for us.
-Now, we’re going to go just to bring this old beauty home for a mere INR 2k.
+With all of this literally spilling off the shelves, we were charmed and overwhelmed in equal measure.
+Add to this the working gramophone that started playing Leke Pehla Pehla Pyaar right on cue, and we were convinced that just one visit wouldn’t be enough for us.
+Now, we’re going to go just to bring this old beauty home for a mere INR 2,000.

 What Could Be Better